fireflycons/PSCloudFormation/docs/en-US/Remove-PSCFNStack.md

 ```

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ### System.String[]
 ###     You can pipe the names or ARNs of the stacks to delete to this function
 ## OUTPUTS

 ### System.String[]
-### ARN(s) of deleted stack(s) else nothing if the stack did not exist.
+###     ARN(s) of deleted stack(s) else nothing if the stack did not exist or no stacks were deleted.
 ## NOTES

 ## RELATED LINKS